 10. Admittedly, Vasubandhu did put, in the verses, a number of instances of the word kila, meaning “so they say,” to indicate contentious doctrinal points.
 Yet he only explains his disagreements in the commentary.

-11. For a more detailed discussion, see Skilling (2000) and sources mentioned therein.
+11. Tzohar (2013, Other Internet Resources) provides a detailed, annotated bibliography of available resources on Vasubandhu, including studies of all of the works mentioned here.
+For a survey of the issue of authorship, see Skilling (2000) and sources mentioned therein.
 Skilling argues for a common authorship of all of the texts mentioned here, except for the Maitreya commentaries, which he says he has not had the chance to consider.
 Skilling also includes the Gāthāsaṃgraha texts, and he specifically mentions the Pratītyasamutpādādivibhaṅganirdeśa, where I simply note sūtra commentaries, of which this is one.
 See Nakamura (1987) for a complete listing of works attributed to Vasubandhu in the Chinese and Tibetan canons.

 12. Louis de la Vallée Poussin's French translation from the Chinese (1923–25) is one of the great monumental accomplishments of the field of Buddhist Studies.
 Subsequent to his translation, an original Sanskrit manuscript was discovered in Tibet by Rāhula Sāṃkṛtyāyana, and edited separately by Pradhan (1967; herein AKBh) and Śāstrī (2008).
 English translations based upon the Sanskrit include, for the first chapter Hall (1983), and for the ninth chapter Kapstein (2001a) and Duerlinger (2003).
 Pruden (1988-90) is an English translation of Poussin's French translation of the Chinese translation(s) of Vasubandhu's Sanskrit.
 Appropriate caution should be taken with regard to any close readings.